Honduras wants 'mini-Marshall plan' for U.S. aid on migrants

 Honduran Foreign Minister Mireya Aguero told the conference efforts to step up security at the U.S. border were not working and that U.S. aid would be better spent in Central America.

-Named after top U.S. General George Marshall, the Marshall plan was a U.S. aid program to help rebuild shattered European economies after the destruction wrought by World War Two.
+Named after top U.S. General George Marshall, the Marshall plan was a U.S. aid programme to help rebuild shattered European economies after the destruction wrought by World War Two.

 Simon Henshaw, the U.S. principal deputy assistant secretary of state for population, refugees and migration, said that the economic situation in Central America should be addressed with the help of international and regional development banks.